-There is a Cable Protection Zone (CPZ) in Cook Strait, where Transpower’s submarine power and fibre-optic telecommunications cables lie on the seabed.
-To see the Cable Protection Zone on a downloadable map with coordinates, please click here [ pdf 270.61 KB ].
+There is a Cable Protection Zone (CPZ) in the Cook Strait where National Grid submarine power and fibre-optic telecommunications cables lie on the seabed.
+Fishing and anchoring are illegal within the Cook Strait CPZ - for any vessel of any size.

 Know where you are